How to Encrypt Traffic Between Application Load Balancer and EC2 Instances

 - E.Use a self-signed certificate on the EC2 instances.

-Why C: To encrypt traffic between ALB and EC2 instances, you need to upload a certificate to AWS Certificate Manager (ACM) and configure the ALB listener to use HTTPS for the backend.
-Option B and D are correct.
+Why C: To encrypt traffic between the ALB and EC2 instances, you need to upload a certificate to AWS Certificate Manager (ACM) for the backend HTTPS listener (Option C) and configure the ALB target group to use HTTPS protocol (Option D).
 Option A (TCP listener) does not support encryption.
-Option C (self-signed certificate) is not recommended for production.
-Option E (CloudFront) is a CDN, not required for backend encryption.
+Option B (CloudFront) is a CDN and not required for backend encryption.
+Option E (self-signed certificate) is not recommended for production environments.

 Variation 2.
 A company wants to encrypt data in transit between an Application Load Balancer (ALB) and its backend targets.
 Which AWS service should be used to terminate TLS at the ALB and re-encrypt traffic to the targets?